Bleeding Gums Treatment - Ramsey, MN

 Brushing too vigorously can bruise your gums, causing them to bleed.
 Use a soft toothbrush and be gentle with it.

-Denture wearers may sometimes notice their gums bleeding.
-This happens if the dentures are tightly fit.
-Your dentist will provide you with a better fitting oral appliance should this be the case.
+Denture wearers may sometimes notice their gums bleeding if the dentures are tightly fitted.
+If this is the case, your dentist will provide you with a better-fitting oral appliance.

 Pregnancy and hormonal changes can make your gums sensitive and prone to bleeding.